-- Our facility in Waltham may not meet FDA cGMP standards during the pre-approval inspection necessary for BLA approval, delaying BLA approval and resulting in added cost to mitigate issues identified during inspection. - Our Lexington, Massachusetts facility for production of key raw materials may not receive FDA approval to operate, resulting in delays while we implement improvements necessary to receive approval, leading to delays in the initiation of commercial production.
+- Our facility in Waltham may not meet FDA cGMP standards during the pre-approval inspection necessary for BLA approval, delaying BLA approval and resulting in added cost to mitigate issues identified during inspection. - Our Lexington, Massachusetts facility for production of key raw materials may not receive FDA approval to operate, resulting in delays while we implement improvements necessary to receive approval, leading to delays in the initiation of commercial production of NeoCart.
 We met with the FDA in December 2014 to obtain preliminary feedback and general acceptance of our raw material transition strategy.
-In April 2016, the FDA approved our production of collagen and the use of collagen in the current NeoCart phase 3 clinical trial and in August 2016, the FDA also approved our collagen scaffold equivalence strategy.
-Additionally, we have entered into a supply agreement with Collagen Solutions pursuant to which we will oversee the manufacture of additional collagen used in our manufacture of NeoCart.
-Any raw materials manufactured or handled at facilities operated by Collagen Solutions will similarly need to be approved by the FDA for comparability, and the FDA may delay approval of the new raw material source or require additional studies to show comparability.
-We currently do not anticipate using any collagen produced by Collagen Solutions during our Phase 3 clinical trial, but anticipate needing additional supplies of collagen above those we anticipate being able to produce in-house upon commercialization, if ever. - The raw material to be produced at our facilities may not be comparable to the raw materials sourced from external vendors for earlier clinical trial work, including the ongoing NeoCart Phase 3 clinical trial, according to our current projected timelines, and the FDA may delay approval of the new raw material source or require additional studies to show comparability.
-Such delays may impact enrollment of our NeoCart Phase 3 clinical trial and FDA approval, if granted at all. - We may not achieve our anticipated production throughput targets, resulting in lower than anticipated capacity, limiting supply of our products, lowering revenue and increasing costs.
+In April 2016, the FDA approved our production of collagen and the use of collagen in the NeoCart Phase 3 clinical trial and in August 2016, the FDA also approved our collagen scaffold equivalence strategy.
+Additionally, we have entered into a supply agreement with Collagen Solutions pursuant to which we may request the manufacture of additional collagen used in our manufacture of NeoCart.
+Any raw materials manufactured or handled at facilities operated by Collagen Solutions or other third-party manufacturers will similarly need to be approved by the FDA for comparability, and the FDA may delay approval of the new raw material source or require additional studies to show comparability.
+We are not currently using any collagen produced by Collagen Solutions.
+However, we may need additional supplies of collagen above those we anticipate being able to produce in-house after commercialization, if ever.

+- The raw material to be produced at our facilities may not be comparable to the raw materials sourced from external vendors for earlier clinical trial work, including the ongoing NeoCart Phase 3 clinical trial, according to our current projected timelines, and the FDA may delay approval of the new raw material source or require additional studies to show comparability.
+Such delays may impact the timing of our BLA for NeoCart and FDA approval, if granted at all. - We may not achieve our anticipated production throughput targets, resulting in lower than anticipated capacity, limiting supply of our products, lowering revenue and increasing costs.
 We may not hit our production cost target for a variety of reasons including increased raw material cost, underestimate of labor requirements, underestimate of capital requirement and other facility, personnel or materials issues that we have not anticipated.
-Increased costs will adversely impact gross margin achieved by our products. - We may not be able to fund future expansions of additional clean rooms and associated equipment and validations to support NeoCart production, or the FDA may require additional data that may delay our ability to supply anticipated market needs.

-The FDA may not approve implementation of the multi-unit NeoCart reactor or approval may be delayed, which could result in capacity limitation and high unit costs, depending upon the length of the delay.
+Increased costs will adversely impact gross margin achieved by our products. - We may not be able to fund on a timely basis future expansions of additional clean rooms and associated equipment and validations to support NeoCart production and to meet market demand, or the FDA may require additional data that may delay our ability to supply anticipated market needs. - The FDA may not approve implementation of a multi-unit or improved NeoCart reactor or approval may be delayed, which could result in capacity limitation and higher unit costs.